Schengen Information System: Police co-operation and legal mutual assistance

-System evolution
+Timeline

 In November 2011, SIS1 was renewed for a second time.
 The main reason for renewal was to connect more nations.

 In 2007, while developments were in progress, Portugal had offered the use of a version called "SISone4ALL" developed by SEF (Portugal's Border and Foreigners Service) and Critical Software.

 On 15 October 2010, Bulgaria and Romania joined SIS II for law enforcement cooperation.

 On 9 April 2013, SIS II went live.

 On 27 June 2017, Croatia joined SIS II for law enforcement cooperation.

 On 1 August 2018, Bulgaria and Romania gained full access to SIS.

 On 1 January 2021, Ireland joined the law enforcement aspect, with full access to SIS for law enforcement purposes from 15 March 2021.

 On 3 May 2022, the European Parliament approved a proposal to give Cyprus full access to SIS.
 The proposal then needed to be endorsed by the Council of the European Union.

-On 1 January 2023, Croatia gained full access to SIS with joining the Schengen border-free zone.
+On 1 January 2023, Croatia gained full access to SIS with joining the Schengen area.

 On 25 July 2023, Cyprus gained full access to SIS.

-In 2023, the UK was negotiating to rejoin SIS II, with access unlikely before the 2027/2028 fiscal year.

 Brexit

-Use of the Schengen Information System is limited to members of the European Union and signatories of the Schengen Agreement Application Convention.
+Use of the Schengen Information System is limited to European Union member states and non-EU countries associated with the Schengen Area.
 While still a member of the EU but not of the Schengen Agreement, the United Kingdom had limited access to the SIS.
-This access ceased from 1 January 2021.
+This access ceased from the end of the transition period, on 1 January 2021.
+UK law enforcement did 571 million searches in the database in 2019 alone.

 In June 2020, the Security and Intelligence subcommittee of the House of Lords, on hearing evidence by Home Office Minister James Brokenshire, expressed concerns that failure of the (post-Brexit) trade negotiation between the United Kingdom and the EU could lead to worrying delays in access to counter-terrorism intelligence.

-In 2023 the United Kingdom gaining access to EU datasets was stated to be at "a very early stage", and was not expected to be completed before the 2027/2028 financial year.

-On 5th May 2025, the EU once again ruled out giving the UK access to both SIS II and the EuroDAC fingerprint database, despite direct approaches from, and negotiations led by, the UK Prime Minister Sir Keir Starmer.
+In 2023, the UK government expressed interest in accessing the SIS, but the process was stated to be at "a very early stage".
+On 5 May 2025, the EU once again ruled out giving the UK access to both SIS II and the Eurodac fingerprint database, despite direct approaches from, and negotiations led by, the UK Prime Minister Sir Keir Starmer.